Xilinx/vck190-base-trd/project-spec/meta-base-trd/recipes-apps/base-trd/base-trd/docs/source/run.rst

 #. **base-trd-nb5.ipynb**: Demonstrates the 2D filter accelerator kernels, both
    the PL and the AIE versions, inserted into the video pipeline of notebook 2.

-#. **base-trd-nb6.ipynb**: Demonstrates how to plot the memory bandwidth of
-   various pipeline elements like sources, sinks, and accelerators while the video pipeline is running.
-Can be combined with any other notebook.

 For file source, two VP9 encoded video files are located at */usr/share/movies/* on the root file system: